 Note: the screenshot is only an example and your code to complete the login process will be different.

 Enter the code that you have received into the Atlas VPN application and you will be logged in.

-After this, you will be redirected back to the to the main app screen.
+After this, you will be redirected back to the main app screen.

 To connect to a VPN server, there are two options.
-You can click the Quick connect, that looks like a power button on the main app screen, which will select the best server according to a few criteria, such as distance to the server and server load, and will automatically connect you.
+You can click the Quick connect button on the main app screen, which will select the best server according to a few criteria, such as distance to the server and server load, and will automatically connect you.
 Alternatively, you can swipe up on the main screen to bring up a server list that will allow you to connect to a specific location.

 When connecting to a server for the first time, you will get a prompt asking to set up a VPN connection on your device.
 This is necessary so that the Atlas VPN app could create and manage a VPN tunnel.

 After you select a server based on your needs, or by using the quick connect feature, you will connect to a VPN server and the connection status in our application will change to protected.

 To disconnect from a server, you will need to click the Quick connect button once again.